devcapcap/XeonPhi/README.md

 I started from the work i saw at the two links address below
  ->https://egpu.io/forums/thunderbolt-enclosures/pdf-guide-and-patches-for-making-linux-v5-3-kernel-to-work-with-thunderbolt-3-add-in-card/
  ->inspired by the guy "Quant.Geek" at the link https://software.intel.com/en-us/forums/intel-many-integrated-core/topic/719921
+ ->my post on intel forum : https://community.intel.com/t5/Server-Products/Intel-Xeon-Phi-Coprocessor-with-eGPU-over-Thunderbolt-3/td-p/1271859

 # What i use
  * An AKiTiO Node Thunderbolt 3